AdobeXD/plugin-samples/reference/scenegraph.md

 The bounds reported for a Text object leave enough space for descenders, uppercase letters, and accent marks, even if the current string does not contain any of those characters.
 This makes aligning text based on its bounds behave more consistently.

-**Known issue:** It is not currently possible to write a plugin that creates an Area Text object.
-Support for that feature will be added soon.

 * [Text](#Text)
     * [.text](#Text+text) : <code>string</code>
     * [.styleRanges](#Text+styleRanges) : <code>!Array&lt;!{length:number, fontFamily:string, fontStyle:string, fontSize:number, fill:!Color, charSpacing:number, underline:boolean}&gt;</code>